benbrenson/isar/doc/user_manual.md

 As this example shows you have to define such a kernel recipe, and customize it by defining own versions of debianize_* tasks for compiling and install different components.

+**NOTE: The kernel class has to be inheritet after the debianize class.
+Otherwise defined tasks within the kernel class will be overwritten by the debianize class.**

 The following example shows what is needed for setting up a simpler kernel recipe:
 ```
 DESCRIPTION ?= "Mainline linux kernel support for the imx6."

 DESCRIPTION_nitrogen6x = "Mainline linux kernel support for the nitrogen6x."

-# We will cross compile the kernel, because qemu has poor performance.
 inherit debianize kernel
-DEPENDS_class-cross = "dtc-native"
+DEPENDS = "dtc-native"

 URL = "git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git"
 BRANCH="master"